smistad/FAST/README.md

 FAST - Framework for Heterogeneous Medical Image Computing
 ==========================================================

+Will currently only compile on linux due to OpenGL interoperability not implemented for Apple/Windows.

 Dependencies
 ----------------------------------------------------------
 These libraries have to be installed on the system to use FAST: